Water miscible oil paint

-Water-miscible oil paint (also called water-soluble oil paint or water-mixable oil paint) is oil paint either engineered or to which an emulsifier has been added, allowing it to be thinned and cleaned up with water.
-These paints make it possible to avoid using, or at least reduce volatile organic compounds such as turpentine that may be harmful if inhaled.
+Water-miscible oil paint (also called water-soluble oil paint or water-mixable oil paint) is oil paint either engineered to be hydrophilic or to which an emulsifier has been added, allowing it to be thinned and cleaned up with water.
+These paints make it possible to avoid using, or at least reduce the use of, volatile organic compounds such as turpentine that may be harmful if inhaled.
 Water-miscible oil paint can be mixed and applied using the same techniques as traditional oil-based paint, but while still wet it can be removed from brushes, palettes, and rags with ordinary soap and water.
-One of the ways its water solubility comes from is the use of an oil medium in which one end of the molecule has been engineered to be hydrophilic and thus bind loosely to water molecules, as in a solution.
+One way it is made water soluble is through the use of an oil medium in which one end of the molecule has been engineered to be hydrophilic and thus bind loosely to water molecules, as in a solution.

 A precursor to water-miscible oil paint is "tempera grassa", an egg tempera method where oil paint is mixed with the tempera and the egg acts an emulsifier to be used for glazing underpaintings and providing added luminosity to paintings.